riskydigital/telegram-bot.sh/README.md

  - *2* - Dangerous (password brutforce, etc)
  - *3* - Big success events

-#Telegram token
-Put your bot token to file "token".
-You can clone this bot to the same servers with one token.

 #Send notify from server
 You can send notify from your servers, using script sendNotify
 examples: